Changissnz/TAGIB/README.md

 His proclamation is fueled by a wrath keen on maintaining a sane and humble tone to it, in order to appeal to his recipients that come from many backgrounds based on any categorical perspective.
-Due to the hardline stance that I have had to taken, I no longer have the appetite for Roumannio's rhetoric of poetic justice.
+Due to the hardline stance that I have had to take, I no longer have the appetite for Roumannio's rhetoric of poetic justice.
 I prefer listening to the catchy but cliched hymns of post-modern musicians on repeat over and over again, just to let you know how repulsed I am from wanting to empathize with Roumannios.